Walking in My Shoes: Recording

-Release and commercial reception
+Release and promotion

 "Walking in My Shoes" was released on 26 April 1993 in the United Kingdom.
+Mute Records released the single in a variety of formats, including on 7-inch vinyl with catalogue number 7BONG22 and two 12-inch vinyl singles (12BONG22 and L12BONG22).
+They also released 7-inch and 12-inch promotional vinyl singles, designated BONG22 and P12BONG22, respectively.
+In Germany, Intercord Records released the single, with the 12-inch vinyl being assigned catalogue number INT 111.912.
+Remixes of the track were created by Jonny Dollar, Portishead, William Orbit, and Mark 'Spike' Stent.
+The single's B-side was another Gore composition, "My Joy", which was originally intended for inclusion on the album itself, but was moved to a B-side when the band agreed it wasn't a strong enough track.
+Wilder and Steve Lyon, who had acted as the sound engineer on the album, provided a remix of "My Joy."
+Said Wilder, "It was remixed by Steve Lyon and myself; I reconfigured the track for the 12-inch version, with Steve engineering."

 The single failed to reach the UK top 10 or the US top 40; nevertheless, the song became a top ten hit in some countries of Continental Europe, and became a recurring song during the live performances of the band since 1993.
 The song peaked number 14 on the UK Singles Chart and number 69 on the US Billboard Hot 100.
 On the Billboard Modern Rock Tracks chart, it peaked number one for a week.